 - Fire Safety Code

 - Complying Development Codes – Variations

 Further information on Complying Development and the SEPP may be accessed on Department of Planning’s website and other documents, email email@example.com or phone T 1300 305 695.
-A checklist may be found at Checklist.
+A general requirements checklist may be found at Checklist.
 A more specific list of requirements to accompany an application to Council may be found at Complying Development Certificate/Modification of a Complying Development Certificate Checklist.

 Part 2 Schedule 1 of the Environmental Planning and Assessment Regulation 2000 shows minimum requirements to submit a Complying Development Certificate Application.

 Before submitting any Complying Development Certificate application on the NSW Planning Portal, it is important to review Councils Local Environmental Plan and Development Control Plan for additional requirements as well as the provisions of the Building Code of Australia as they relate to the Singleton Council area.

 NOTE: To appoint Council as the Principal Certifier the applicant must apply on the NSW Planning Portal and upload a signed copy of the Appointment of Singleton Council as a Principal Certifier Form which will be returned signed by Council with approval documents.
 The Appointment/Contract engaging the Principal Certifier must be received by Council prior to the commencement of any work.

 An Occupation Certificate must be obtained to use or occupy or change the use of a building.
 All mandatory inspections must have been carried out and the building completed in accordance with the conditions of the Consent.

 Note: An Application for an Occupation Certificate for whole, part, or partial may be requested.
 These descriptions are listed on the NSW Planning Portal application form.
 Each building or change of use, unless specifically exempted, requires an Application for Occupation Certificate.
 Further clarification of these requirements may be found at this link.